wolfi-dev/wolfictl/docs/advisory_guide_flow.md

 ## FP reasons

 - The maintainers of the component disagree that this is a security problem.
-    - Criteria: a web link for evidence
+    - (NOT FOR MVP) Criteria: a web link for evidence
 - This vulnerability is specific to another distro and not ours.
     - Don't offer FP reason if: no distro name found in CVE description
     - Criteria: select distro name that appears in the CVE description; otherwise don't allow this FP reason